gxespino/gxespino.github.io/_posts/2015-07-25-perusing-ruby-enumerable.markdown

 1. **all?** Returns true or false depending on the results of iterating through the collection.
 If there is a nil or false in the collection, all? will return false - obviously.
 If there is no block, ruby adds an implicit `{ |obj| obj }` which returns true.

-2. **any?** Here's a gotcha - it will return true if ANY of the elements are not faly or nil.
+2. **any?** Here's a gotcha - it will return true if ANY of the elements are not false or nil.

 3. **collect** - Returns a new array.